tczajka/bootstrap/docs/index.md

 We will build our tools in phases:

 * Our first programs will be built from the command line using `echo`.
-* **Stack assembler**.
+* **Assembler**.
 We will progressively develop a simple assembler.
 * **Forth**.
-A simple stack-based programming language.
+A simple stack-based interpreted programming language.
 * **Brooklyn**.
-A higher level programming language we will make up on the fly, similar to C or Pascal.
+A higher level compiled programming language we will make up on the fly, similar to C or Pascal.
 * **Tetris**.
 The game.

-As we develop our programming languages, we will *bootstrap* each compiler to use its own language!
+As we develop our programming languages, we will *bootstrap* the compilers to use their own language!
-So the Stack Assembler will be written in Stack Assembly, the Forth compiler will be written in Forth, and Brooklyn will be written in Brooklyn.
+So the assembler will be written in assembly, Forth will be written in Forth, and Brooklyn will be written in Brooklyn.

 ## The code